 The mission statement of the Carver Fire Department is “To be a leading Emergency Service Organization by meeting or exceeding the needs of our community in Fire Prevention, Fire Suppression, and Rescue Operations” and has become the benchmark from which our goals are derived each year.

-We would like to thank the residents of Carver for your support during 2015.
-We were able to achieve many of our goals over this past year, none of which would have been possible without your support.
+We would like to thank the residents of Carver for your support during 2016!

 We officially opened the doors to our new Station and Training Facility on Sunday, January 10, 2017.
-The Town Fire Station Building Committee, as well as several other Fire Department Committees worked diligently designing/building our new Central Fire Station and continue to do so.
+The Town Fire Station Building Committee, as well as several other Fire Department Committees worked diligently designing/building our new Central Fire Station.
 The members of these Committees have donated thousands of man-hours to the design phase of the project in an effort to construct a building that we hope will reflect the unique character of our community, while also providing the infrastructure, technology and training needs of our Department well into the future.
 As residents ourselves, every decision has been made with the utmost care and consideration of the bottom line, never losing sight of our fiscal responsibility to our fellow taxpayers.
 I would like to personally thank everyone that has been part of this project for their tireless effort and dedication.

 The Carver Fire Department continues to be one of the lowest funded Fire Departments in the Commonwealth, at an annual cost of $529,000 or about $44 per resident.
 The dedication of our 75 member team is at the center of our flourishing Call Firefighting System that was nationally recognized in 2008 as showcased in Firehouse Magazine, a National Fire Service periodical.
 Our system has been used as a model for several Fire Departments across the country, something that we can all be proud of.

 - Our entire Department worked to equip and putting in service our three new Fire Engines.